MisturaDev/Angular-Portfolio/README.md

 # Angular Portfolio

 A modern personal portfolio website built with **Angular**.
-This project highlights my skills, projects, and developer journey through a clean and responsive design, making it easy to explore my work and connect with me.
+This project highlights my skills, projects and developer journey through a clean and responsive design, making it easy to explore my work and connect with me.

 ## 🔗 Live Demo